sonniebailey/sonniebailey.github.io/about-content.md

 ### What will I get out of Fairhaven Wealth's service?

-The main aim is to help you be more comfortable with the decisions that are available to you, and make them in a more informed and confident way.
+The main aim is to help you be more comfortable with the financial decisions that are available to you, and make them in a more informed and confident way.
+Ultimately, it's about helping you to align your decisions with your ultimate values and priorities in life.

-In terms of what those insights and decisions are, it's impossible for me to know until we've had the conversations in question.
+In terms of what the advice and insights you'll receive – that depends on you, your circumstances, your values and priorities, and your tolerance for risk.
+I can't tell you ahead of time what they will be, until we've had the conversations in question.
 I've found that everyone takes different things away from engaging with Fairhaven Wealth.

 Some engagements centre more narrowly about a specific decision or set of decisions.
-Some conversations are more narrowly about financial products.
-But even when this is the case, these these decisions are contextualised within the broader scope of their situations.
+For example, what to do with a lump sum of money or how to build a strategy after repaying the mortgage.
+Or getting confidence about whether and when you'll be able to retire comfortably.
+Even when the engagements have a narrow focus, whatever decisions that are available to you are contextualised within the broader scope of your situations.

 Some engagements are more high-level.
+They are more about looking at your situation holistically, getting an external perspective of where you are and where you're going, and having someone ask you things you might have not have considered.

-If I'm truly candid, although we will almost certainly talk about financial products, whether they be investment products or insurance products, I don't consider this to be a core value proposition of Fairhaven Wealth's service.
+If I'm truly candid, I don't consider Fairhaven Wealth's core value proposition to relate to specific financial advice.
 The service is about taking a bigger picture perspective, including whether and how financial products might fit into your situation, and how you might think about them.
+It's about aligning your decisions – financial and otherwise – with your values and priorities.

-#### Examples of how clients have benefited from working with Fairhaven Wealth
+### How clients have benefited from working with Fairhaven Wealth

-You can read directly from client testimonials [here](www.fairhavenwealth.co.nz/testimonials).
-In my own words, below are some examples of what clients have gained from working with Fairhaven Welath:
+You can read directly from client on the testimonials page of this site [here](www.fairhavenwealth.co.nz/testimonials).

+Below are my own words of how I've helped clients with past engagements:

-* Many clients have realised that they're invested far too conservatively than necessary, and haven't fully appreciated the offsetting risk they are taking with this – of ending up with significantly less money over the long run, which might not impact them so much as their loved ones and the causes they care about.
+* Many clients have realised that they're invested far too conservatively than necessary, and haven't fully appreciated the offsetting risk they are taking with this – of ending up with significantly less money over the long run, which might not impact them, so much as their loved ones and the causes they care about.

-* Several clients have been entertaining investments (financial or otherwise) that were far riskier than they appreciated, after I pointed out various aspects of the investments, and also noted that they weren't good fits with their goals and priorities in life.
+* Several clients have been entertaining investments (financial or otherwise) that were far riskier than they appreciated, after I pointed out various aspects of the investments, and also noted that they weren't aligned with their goals and priorities in life.
 There have been instances where clients have avoided significant losses and hassle as a result of this.

 * Many clients have gained a much higher degree of comfort and confidence about their financial situation, and gained a more full appreciation that financially, *they will be just fine*.
 Many of my clients understand this already at an intellectual level, but that's different from understanding at a deeper, more profound level.
 It means they can worry less about the money part of their lives and focus on enjoying other aspects of their journey through life.